jaclu/spd/README.md

 # Simple Posix Deploy

 Deploy tool with minimal dependencies, to run it initially only needs posix any dependencies for spd itself is handled from within.
-Suitable for deployment of minimalistic environments, such as iSH/Termux etc. Primary purpose is to be used instead of Ansible etc, on limited environments where It can't run locally, or the task over head makes it unpractical to run from a deploy sever.
+Suitable for deployment of minimalistic environments, such as iSH/Termux etc.
+Primary purpose is to be used instead of Ansible etc, on limited environments where it can't run locally, or the task over head makes it unpractical to run from a deploy sever.

 advanced tools are not practically usable.
 Typical reasons: